a9k00r/computervision/README.md

 # computervision
 1. Given a 2D array of size nxm, which is an input image
-2. Given a kernal of size pxq.
+2. Given a kernal of size kxk.

 Task: Apply max pooling CNN algorithm for dimenssion reduction i.e. convolve kernal matrix over input image.